brejdol/networkundertaker/_posts/2023-12-09-Native-IPv6-Howto.md

 ```
 !!!
-Make a memory note of the importance of blocking dhcp acks/servers on client-facing ports.
+Make a memory note of the importance of always blocking dhcp acks/servers on client-facing ports.
 Option 108 is great way to DoS an IPv4 network without anyone understanding what happens.
+Clients will not renew their IPs unless network is restarted on them.
-You would have to use Wireshark in order to actually _see_ the option being set.
+You would have to use Wireshark in order to actually _see_ the option at play.
 !!!
 ```